lammps/lammps/doc/src/fix_acks2_reaxff.rst

 periodic images of the same atom.
 Hence, it should not be used for periodic cell dimensions less than 10 angstroms.

+This fix may be used in combination with :doc:`fix efield <fix_efield>` and will apply the external electric field during charge equilibration, but there may be only one fix efield instance used, it may only use a constant electric field, and the electric field vector may only have components in non-periodic directions.

 Related commands
 """"""""""""""""